yeehaa123/blocks/example/catalog/docs/molecules/CheckpointItem.md

 <CheckpointItem {...checkpoint}/>
 ```

-render a checkitem when trackable
+render a checkitem when it gets an onToggle callback

 ```react
 const onToggle =({ checkpointId, checked }) => {